beatrizsaldana/diseaseBurden_shared/README.md

 - ontology_chrPos.pl
 ##### Description
 The script first appends the genomic position of variant associated with every HGMD trait/disease, in the chromosome:position format, and then makes a list of all variants per ontology category.

+#### Finding Categories of Interest
+##### Script Used
+- ancestryComparison.pl
+###### Description
+The script compares the results from the ontology_snpFreq.pl script of the ancestral populations, and if there is a significant difference, it will output the category of interest.

 ## Script Description